-Winter hikers and snowshoers often have difficulty staying properly hydrated in cold weather because winter hiking is physically more challenging and the physical act of drinking is more involved than simply sipping from a hydration hose, what with heavy winter gloves and insulated containers.
+Winter hikers and snowshoers often have difficulty staying properly hydrated in cold weather because winter hiking is physically more challenging.
+The physical act of drinking is also more involved than simply sipping from a hydration hose, what with heavy winter gloves and insulated containers.

 Even then forcing yourself to drink water regularly during the day can be difficult, since your perception of thirst is so different in cold weather than in warm weather.
 Perspiring in winter is far less evident, even if you’re managing your layering carefully.
 You also don’t realize that your body is working harder to humidify the air you breathe, which can also drain “your reserves” significantly during the course of the day unless you drink more fluids.